wtnwin111/interview/src/com/interview/flag/README.md

     For example: Given 3 + 2X + 5Y - ( 3 + 5X ) = 8 - 7Y + 2X and X value and return Y value.

-    *HINT: do eval with given X value, could get a simplified equation only contains Y, aggregate Y and solve it, if multi time solve Y based on X, need simplify the equation.*
+    *HINT: do eval with given X value, could get a simplified equation only contains Y, aggregate Y and solve it, if multi time solve Y based on X, need simplify the equation.*     *NEED*

         Simplify is based on Stack, use Integer[] equation to denote equation[0] + equation[1]X + equation[2]Y.
         Have two Stack, one for equation and one for operators,